BonesOfGiants/vault-plugin-secrets-nats/README.md

 # About The Original Project

-The original `vault-plugin-secrets-nats` is a Hashicorp Vault plugin that extends Vault with a secrets engine for [NATS](https://nats.io) for Nkey/JWT auth.
+The original `openbao-plugin-secrets-nats` is a Hashicorp OpenBao plugin that extends OpenBao with a secrets engine for [NATS](https://nats.io) for Nkey/JWT auth.
 It is capable of generating NATS credentials for operators, accounts and users, with the ability to push generated credentials to a NATS account server.

 ## Features